spenmcgee/radio-temperature/README.md

 Another thought is to look at how long the actual burst is.
 I think it is 0.5 seconds, but I need to measure this.
 This means we could sleep for something like 0.25 seconds and still get the data we need.

 Another thing to maybe do is sleep until the next burst of data, since they only come every 30 seconds.
 They probably do this in the actual device to save battery power.
-But still, once it stops sleeping, it's going to use a lot of CPU while it's listening for the next burst.